vecna/trackmap/README.md

 ### A little dream

-The tracking elements are well spreaded in the websites.
+The tracking elements are well documented in the websites.
-If you read site A, B C and D, the tracking agent present in A B and D, they knows almost 75% of you.
+If you read site A, B, C and D, the tracking agent present in A, B and D know almost 75% of information about you.

-The distributed nature of Internet will always make possible the development of site like the "C": site without tracking agent.
+The distributed nature of the Internet will always make the development of sites like "C" possible: a site without a tracking agent.
 Sadly, due to the online adverising business, mixing between social and ADV, SEO and infrastructural needs, the creation of independent and trackless sites is extremely rare.

-When someone share a link, this link often contain an some identifier used to recognize users connected by other means (eg: sharing link via chat or via mail: the tracker do not know in which way you got that link, but now can link you and the users who has shared the link).
+When someone shares a link, this link often contains some identifier used to recognize users connected by other means (eg: sharing a link via chat or via mail: the tracker does not know how you got that link, but can now link you and the users who have shared the link).

-This is one of the scaring aspetcs of the tracking: this business model do not just tracks you, but your entire network, and escaping became quite more difficult.
+This is one of the scary aspects of tracking: this business model does not just track you, but your entire network, and escaping it is quite difficult.

-**A dream about it: do not bring anymore users on website.
-When you see an information that deserve to be shared, create a partial, temporary and static copy of the information. share only that copy.
+**A dream about it: do not bring anymore users on websites.
+When you see information that deserves to be shared, create a partial, temporary and static copy of the information and only share that copy.

-There is no needs to trigger in your recipients devices some network activity, that lead to tracks and exposure
+There is no need to trigger your recipients devices with some network activity that leads to tracks and exposure.

-Those activity are used against you and your network of friends, and develop technical solution is quite easy**
+Such activity is used against you and your network of friends, and to develop a technical solution is quite easy**

 ### Note